BigBangData/Puns/README.md

 - Use a better algo than bcrypt to hash passwords
 - Delete all unneccessary logging.info
 - Add explanations in homepage
+- Figure out security for app.config's secret_key
+- Setup so that only a few chosen usernames can signup, password up to them
+- Deploy (follow Tim's last tutorial)

 __Discarded__
 - Word embeddings in `word2vec` were cumbersome, slowed down the app, and yielded dubious results
 - Spacy's `en_core_web_trf` yielded 0.0 similarity scores; mostly for longer texts

-__Final Steps__
-- Figure out security for app.config's secret_key
-- Maybe setup so that only a few chosen usernames can signup, password up to them
-- Deploy (follow Tim's last tutorial)

 ---